In a battle of radler vs shandy, everyone’s a winner, but what exactly is the difference between these two refreshing drinks?

-Although these two beverages sound like they could pass for fairly legitimate Brooklyn hipster baby names (Shandy Mendes and Radler Gosling, anyone?), these two beer-based drinks are the perfect answer to beating the heat at a summertime happy hour.
+Both beverages sound like they could pass for fairly legitimate Brooklyn hipster baby names (Shandy Mendes and Radler Gosling, anyone?), and these two beer-based drinks are each the perfect answer to beating the heat at a summertime happy hour.
+In fact, they’re a lot more alike than they are different.

 The shandy is made by mixing beer (normally a blond lager) with lemonade, or even lemon-lime soda.
 The ratio should be about 50-50 and you can mix-and-match with your choice of beer and fruity additions.